-Three of the requirements for the Wolf Cub Scout adventure, Running with the Pack, have the boys practicing balance and flexibility, but these activities may get a bit boring for the boys if they are just taking turns.
+Three of the requirements for the Wolf Cub Scout adventure, Running with the Pack, have the Scouts practicing balance and flexibility, but these activities may get a bit boring for the kids if they are just taking turns.
 This dice game is a great way to make it more fun!

 Here are those requirements:

 Wolf Adventure Running with the Pack 2.
 Practice balancing as you walk forward, backward, and sideways.